Stuck At the Bottom

 20 minutes and $6 dollars later, you feel confident in your simple-solution.
 “That wasn’t so bad.
 Clorox is a miracle product because it kills everything, right?”
 You spray quickly and leave the room.
 2 weeks later, you enter the room to make sure your $6-solution worked but to your chagrin, the problem has only gotten worse.
 “What the heck!
 How is that even possible?!
 “Clorox is Clorox—it supposed to kill 99.9% of germs!
 I want my money back!”

 Standing there in the middle of the “kill zone,” you do a quick Google search on your phone and learn that bleach can kill mold on hard, non-porous surfaces, but not generally on porous materials like wood or drywall where mold roots can hide.
 You think to yourself, “well, what if I just saturate the walls even more—won’t that do it?
 Another $6 bucks won’t hurt.”
-Apparently your ‘shoulder angel’ is not speaking loud enough.
-Either that, or you are too focused on the clock and how much time it will take before your game starts that you have been looking forward to.
-You call your brother-in-law in St. George who is a building contractor and tell him what is going on.
+You call your brother-in-law who is a builder and tell him what is happening.
 He tells you to call a specialist and let them take care of it.
-You think to yourself, “you’re a builder—why don’t you just give me a simple solution?
-After all, you married my only sister and still owe me for that.”
 You hang up the phone and do another Google search, but this time, “places that fix black mold.”
 You check their location and star reviews and start dialing.
-One company with a 4.5 rating said they would send someone right over and you think to yourself, “yeah, but it’s not gonna be $6 bucks!
+One company with a 4.5 rating said they would send someone right over and you think to yourself, “yeah, but it’s not going to be $6 bucks!
 Ugh.”
-He arrives 30 minutes later and you show him the room and he starts examining things like Sherlock Holmes on a case.
-He slowly nods and turns to say that he can fix it and gives some long, Latin-sounding name for it.
+He arrives 30 minutes later and you show him the room and he starts examining things.
+He slowly nods and turns to say that he can fix it.
 You ask how long it will take and how much it will cost and he says he doesn’t know until he gets behind the wall.
-“Behind the wall!” you gasp audibly while thinking to yourself, "well, there goes my game AND the new tool I was planning to buy.”
+“Behind the wall!” you gasp audibly.
 The service tech says there are 5 things that need to happen to adequately treat the problem:

 First, all impacted materials needs to be removed